oroinc/documentation/commerce/user_guide/orders/viewlist.rst

 * **Payment Status** --- Whether the order is already paid in full, the payment for the order is authorized, etc.
 * **Payment Method** --- The payment method selected to pay for the order.
 * **Shipping Method** --- The shipping method selected for the order delivery.
 * **Source Document** --- If the order has been created from an RFQ, quote, or another order, this field contains a link to the corresponding record.
-If the order has been created from scratch (in the management console) or the quick order form (in the front store), the field shows 'N/A'.
+If the order has been created from scratch (in the management console) or the quick order form (in the storefront), the field shows 'N/A'.
 * **Discount** --- The total of all discounts applied to the order.
 * **Created At** --- The date and time when the order was created.
 * **Updated At** --- The date and time when the order was last updated.